Battle of Yasugawara

 Location: Ochikubo in the Shiga District of Ōmi Province

-Outcome: Shibata Katsuie and Sakuma Nobumori led forces in a clash against the Rokkaku clan and local samurai.
-At the subsequent Siege of Chōkōji Castle, Rokkaku Yoshikata and his son, Yoshiharu, surrounded Shibata Katsuie and his men, cutting off the water supply to the castle.
-Katsuie then inspired his troops by smashing the remaining bottles of water and charging out of the castle, killing many enemy soldiers.
+Synopsis: Shibata Katsuie and Sakuma Nobumori (senior retainers of Oda Nobunaga) led forces in a clash against the Rokkaku clan and local samurai.
+At the subsequent Siege of Chōkōji Castle, Rokkaku Yoshikata and his son, Yoshiharu, surrounded Katsuie and his men, cutting off the water supply to the castle.
+Katsuie then inspired his troops by smashing the remaining bottles of water and charging out of the castle, killing scores of enemy soldiers.

 The Battle of Yasugawara occurred on 6/4 of Genki 1 (1570) in the Shiga District of Ōmi Province.
+The conflict was waged between the Oda clan and the Rokkaku clan.
 It is also known as the Battle of Ochikubo.

 In 1570, during the conquest aimed at Asakura Yoshikage, Azai Nagamasa rebelled against Oda Nobunaga, joining with the Asakura to defeat Nobunaga at the Battle of Kanegasaki.
 To reconstitute his forces, Nobunaga positioned Mori Yoshinari at Usayama Castle, Sakuma Nobumori at Nagahara Castle, Shibata Katsuie at Chōkōji Castle, and Nakagawa Shigemasa at Azuchi Castle.
 Rokkaku Yoshikata and his son, Rokkaku Yoshiharu, who had earlier fled to Iga Province after losing to the Oda army at the Siege of Kannonji Castle, rallied with local samurai from the Kōka District in Ōmi and marched north.